 The cities are brimming with beautiful flora; Japan’s nature really breaks through most urban areas, even if it is only in small doses.
 With many cities incorporating a river or stream, you can usually find somewhere nice by there.

-If in doubt; it’s time to head to the beautiful Japanese gardens and teahouses.
+If in doubt, it’s time to head to the beautiful Japanese gardens and teahouses.
 Japanese gardens are world-famous, and rightly so!
 You will really learn a lot about Japanese mentality by visiting, observing, and really meditating upon the naturally imperfect perfection of Japanese gardens.
 What do I mean by “imperfect perfection”?
-Well, what I mean is that Japanese culture is very much founded in nature, and the natural flow of life.
-In the simplest terms, if you were to ever see a perfectly straight tree, you wold think it strange, certainly not beautiful; this translates to all things, natural flow is the epitome of beauty.
-You’ll notice it everywhere, whether it be in the way your food is presented upon nonmatching crockery –which itself is naturally “misshapen”- or in the way that traditional houses are built around a few strong pieces of timber, or even in the way that a small shrine may pop up in the middle of an otherwise busy city.
+I mean that Japanese culture is very much founded in nature and the natural flow of life.
+In the simplest terms, if you were ever to see a perfectly straight tree, you would think it strange, certainly not beautiful; this translates to all things, natural flow is the epitome of beauty.
+You’ll notice it everywhere, whether it be in the way your food is presented upon nonmatching crockery — which itself is naturally “misshapen”— or in the way that traditional houses are built around a few strong pieces of timber, or even in the way that a small shrine may pop up in the middle of an otherwise busy city.

-This isn’t a very popular tourist time, due to heavy rain, and the occasional typhoon.
-Because of this, I would say this is the best time to do the touristy things, especially visit shrines.
-The weather may seems a little off-putting, but the stormy air, the gushing rain-pipes, the hammering of rain upon blue roof-tiles all build for quite a unique experience; it brings you closer to nature and emphasises the cosy, nurturing aspect of the shrines and temples.
+This isn’t a very popular tourist time due to heavy rain.
+Because of this, I would say this is the best time to do touristy things, especially visit shrines.
+The weather may seem a little off-putting, but the stormy air, the gushing rain pipes, the hammering of rain upon roof tiles all build for quite a unique experience; it brings you closer to nature and emphasises the cosy, nurturing aspect of the shrines and temples.

 This was the experience I had, and it was one of the first shrines I had visited after arriving in Japan, and the rain had such a grounding effect that I really felt connected to the area.
 Kurashiki is in Okayama prefecture, and though Achi Shrine is less-known, and is not particularly marvellous for any reason.
 However, I feel that it has some strong points; it is simple, humble, secluded, and overall it is a perfect rainy-day excursion.

 I must also recommend visiting a shrine or temple alone.
-No iPod, no friends, no texting, or asking about what every part of the shrine or temple “means”, but just walking in silence, observing the architecture, the statues, the cleansing basins, the trees, even the gravel.
-This is made even better if you happen to stumble across a place with no other tourists and no sign of monks, as it is a very personal experience, and for many this is the true Japanese experience.
+No iPod, no friends, no texting, or asking about what every part of the shrine or temple “means”, but just walking in silence, observing the architecture, statues, cleansing basins, and trees, even the gravel.
+This is made even better if you happen to stumble across a place with no other tourists and no sign of monks, as it is a very personal experience, and for many, this is the true Japanese experience.

 All the mountains become so incredibly lush with life, you will constantly be reminded of the beautiful nature of Japan, especially seen as a mountain is always on the horizon, and in the rare case that it is not, most cities have a park or at least a street filled with trees.